-- IMPORTANT: The directory on the FTP server where you intend to save the captured image must already exist before initiating the capture. - Select Management > ThinState in the Control Panel. - 2.
-Select the HP ThinPro image, and then click Next. - 3.
-Select make a copy of the HP ThinPro image, and then click Next. - 4.
-Select a FTP server, and then click Next. - Enter the FTP server information in the fields. - NOTE: The name of the image file is set by default to be the thin client's hostname.
+- IMPORTANT: The directory on the FTP server where you intend to save the captured image must already exist before initiating the capture. - Select Management > ThinState in Control Panel. - 2.
+Select the HP ThinPro image, and then select Next. - 3.
+Select make a copy of the HP ThinPro image, and then select Next. - 4.
+Select a FTP server, and then select Next. - 5.
+Enter the FTP server information in the fields. - NOTE: The name of the image file is set by default to be the thin client's hostname.